Bio

 Professional Bio

-Amy Brainer is Associate Professor of Women’s & Gender Studies and Director of LGBTQ+ Studies at the University of Michigan-Dearborn.
-Her first book, Queer Kinship and Family Change in Taiwan, was awarded the Ruth Benedict book prize in queer anthropology.
-She is currently studying LGBTQ+ marriage migration to the United States.
-A third project explores the loss of a friend due to a friend breakup or death.
-See her recent publications and works in progress here.
-At UM-Dearborn, Dr. Brainer is the faculty advisor to Pride and teaches courses on LGBTQ+ Religious Experience, Family Diversity and Power, and other topics.
-She is the Co-Chair of the Association for Queer Anthropology.
+I am an Associate Professor of Women’s & Gender Studies and Director of LGBTQ+ Studies at the University of Michigan-Dearborn.
+My first book and academic first love is an ethnographic study of queer family of origin relationships in Taiwan.
+My current research follows queer and trans individuals and couples as they navigate marriage-based immigration to the United States.
+A third project centers narratives of loss through a friend breakup or death of a friend.
+Across these three studies, I am interested in the social, cultural and material conditions that shape our closest relationships.
+You can find my recent publications and works in progress here.
+At UM-Dearborn, I am the faculty advisor to Pride and teach courses on LGBTQ+ Religious Experience, Family Diversity and Power, and other topics.
+I am honored to be Co-Chair of the Association for Queer Anthropology.

 Photo by the original Hotline office in 2012 and in my home office in 2024.